 A rotating mass drags nearby masses along with it.
 The daily rotation of the Earth drags satellites to the East by tens of meters per year.
-The frame dragging of extremal black holes can approach the speed of light.
+Such frame dragging by extremal black holes can approach the speed of light.
 (Roy Kerr 1934-, Ezra Newman 1929-2021)